mcthouacbb/Sirius/README.md

     - On their own, the CMake files only define what is absolutely necessary to build Sirius(With the exception of a flag that links msvc std lib statically), so you don't have to change the build files to build Sirius yourself

 ## Credits/Thanks
-- [Sebastian Lague](https://www.youtube.com/@SebastianLague), for getting me into the chess programming
+- [Sebastian Lague](https://www.youtube.com/@SebastianLague), for getting me into chess programming
 - [The Chess Programming Wiki](https://www.chessprogramming.org/), a bit outdated but nonetheless an excellent resource
+- [OpenBench](https://github.com/AndyGrant/OpenBench), an very well made distributed SPRT testing framework for chess engines
 - [Stockfish](https://github.com/official-stockfish/Stockfish)
 - [Ethereal](https://github.com/AndyGrant/Ethereal), one of the best references for chess programming
 - [Berserk](https://github.com/jhonnold/berserk), another good reference engine